Program

 • All announcements and notes related to the course will be published on https://kimya.itu.edu.tr and the “Ninova” system.
 Students are supposed to check these websites regularly.

-• Course success will consist of 30% midterm I, 30% midterm II, and 40% final exam.
-Students, who do not attend the midterm exams, are not admitted to the final exam and get VF.
+• Course success will consist of 25% midterm I, 25% midterm II, and 50% final exam.

 • A PDF file about Naming Chemical Compounds is available on the Chemistry Department website.